what3words/w3w-android-wrapper/autosuggest-helper-tutorial.md

 }
 ```

-### Get the full three word address once the user has selected a row
+### Get the full what3words address once the user has selected a row

-When user selects a row from the RecyclerView *autosuggestHelper.selected()* or *autosuggestHelper.selectedWithCoordinates()* should be called to retrieve the full three word address with or without coordinates.
+When user selects a row from the RecyclerView *autosuggestHelper.selected()* or *autosuggestHelper.selectedWithCoordinates()* should be called to retrieve the full what3words address with or without coordinates.

 ```Kotlin
 autosuggestHelper.selectedWithCoordinates(